otariidae/github-markdown-toc/README.md

 - _https://github.com/*_ is used to run scripts on GitHub.
 - *contentSettings* and *tabs* are used to know whether JavaScript is enabled in the tab or not.

+## Recommended environment
+- the latest stable version of Google Chrome

 ## License
 CC0
 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png "CC0")](http://creativecommons.org/publicdomain/zero/1.0/)